WriteThemFirst/approvals-java/README.md

 # Approvals-Java

-Approvals is an lightweight open source assertion/verification library to aid unit testing.
+Approvals is an lightweight open source assertion/verification library to facilitate unit testing.
 It alleviates the burden of hand-writing assertions.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->